reyesgo/cybersec-project-docs/Project 2/README.md

    - #### What time did the port scan occur?

-     - The port scan occurred at 1:53pm based on the logs.
+     - The port scan occurred at 1:53 pm based on the logs.

    - #### How many packets were sent, and from which IP address?